Suh Se-ok: Career

-Artworks and Style
+Artworks and style

 Although Suh Se-ok's abstract ink paintings are often translated as a marriage between Western abstract composition and traditional materials and techniques, his practice is closely tied to the traditional literati painting practice of jikgwan (직관, 直觀, intuition) and introspective applications of lines and dots.
 Moreover, his works are recognized to be transcendent of the distinctions of Western and Oriental, and of figurative or abstract.

 His skills and application of the tradition of brush painting and calligraphic practices can be seen in Epitaph (1962), where he ‘wrote’ thoughtfully laid out dots onto an epitaph instead of letters. 사람들 서세옥 Although they are dots without meaning, the viewers may observe the dots as if they can be ‘read.’

-His famous ‘People’ series that developed from Suh's reformation of the pictographic Chinese character ‘in’ (인, 人, person) also hints inspiration from calligraphic painting.
+His famous 'People' series that developed from Suh's reformation of the pictographic Chinese character ‘in’ (인, 人, person) also hints inspiration from calligraphic painting.

 The collective and repetitive composition of dots for the head and lines for limbs results in a harmonious pattern or wave of people in a crowd, but also looks like repetitive abstraction of dots and lines.
 Moreover, the wholistic ‘crowd’ seems uniform and connected, yet the depiction of each ‘person’ is also unique in their movements and form.
 Yet he does not present a portrait of particular figures but hints to the universality of life, human beings, and human movement.
 In this sense, Suh Se-ok's ‘People’ series displays a compelling and immersive marriage between abstraction and figurative depiction, as 'intertwined formations oscillate between representation and sheer mark-making.”

 Suh Se-ok produced a series of highly figurative works with mythological themes in the 60s and 70s, but even these paintings display highly compressed and restrained compositions and minimal brushstrokes.

 Suh Se-ok used many different types of ink brushstrokes in his paintings, most noticeably ‘balmuk,’ (발묵, 潑墨) the free, spontaneous spraying and pouring of ink, and ‘seokmuk’ (석묵, 惜墨), a restrained use of ink.

 Over the course of his career, Suh’s paintings gradually showcased less stylistic technique and became minimal and almost improvisational.
 In this sense, the use of negative space became stronger toward his later years.
 According to Suh, “What is there and is not there and are in a constant cycle,” borrowing from the saying “form is void and void is form” (색즉시공 공즉시색(色卽是空 空卽是色) from the Heart Sutra.

-His free-flowing play with ink and white paper, or presence and absence, is demonstrative of his skills in and understanding of the essence of Eastern painting and speculating the newfound ‘identity’ of Korean painting that emerged from the shadows of Japanese colonial rule.
+Suh's exploration of form and void found expression in his free-flowing use of ink and white paper, a skilful play on presence and absence that not only evidenced his understanding of Eastern painting's quintessential nature, but also his technical skill in creating work that engaged with Korean painting's 'identity' - a concept that emerged following Japan's colonial rule of Suh's homeland from 1910–1945.